calebstewart/python-sigma/README.md

 The official Sigma repository contains the `sigmac` tool for converting sigma rules from sigma format to a variety of backend detection systems.
 However, this tool has aged poorly.
 The code is messy and hard to follow and documentation is limited.
-The Sigma team tried to update the converter with the `pySigma` repository, but this project seems stalled.
-The last I checked, there were no changes in the last ~6 months.
-Further, this project also suffers from little-to-no documentation, which makes submitting PRs painful.
+It appears the Sigma team is attempting to replace `sigmac` with [pySigma](https://github.com/SigmaHQ/pySigma), but the project is pretty new, and I wanted something I could iterate on and have control over in the short term.

 Also, the processing of sigma rules simply seems overly complex in both cases.
 This may be a "grass is greener" problem on my part, but the worst